petros-d/docs/docs/enterprise/quickstart.md

 ## Step 1: Start with Astronomer Cloud

-If you want to get a sense of Astronomer Enterprise without going through the installation process, try out Cloud by [starting a 14-day Trial](/trial/).
+If you want to get a sense of Astronomer Enterprise without going through the installation process, try out [Cloud](https://www.astronomer.io/product/cloud/).
 At its core, Astronomer Cloud is a large-scale deployment of Astronomer Enterprise that is fully managed by our team.
 Cloud provides parallel Airflow functionality to Enterprise with just a few key differences:

 - Astronomer Cloud runs in Astronomer's VPC and uses the public internet, whereas Astronomer Enterprise runs in your own environment according to your own security settings.
 - Astronomer Cloud is billed on CPU and Memory usage on a monthly basis, whereas Enterprise is billed through an annual license.